 The second part called IP Interface for IPv6 is shown in Figure 2.17.
 Similar to IPv4 Setting in previous subsection, the IPv6 Setting also allows the user to set IPv6 interface address for a virtual local area network (VLAN) group based on the VLAN identification number (VID).
 For managed switch, the users have options to enable Autoconfig, DHCPv6, or Manual setting.
 Note that in IPv6 network, there are three types of auto configuration: stateless, stateful, and a combination of both.
 The "Autoconfig" option here is the stateless configuration, while the "DHCPv6" option is the stateful configuration.
 If the users check both the Autoconfig and the DHCPv6 options, the switch will use the combination of stateless and stateful configuration.
 When selecting the "Manual" option, the users will have to enter the Global Unicast Address, Prefix Length, and Gateway.
+The users can select the VID from the drop-down list "Select vlan".
 After finishing the setting, please click on the Update button to allow the new configuration to take effect.